bjeftic/morph-test/README.md

 # About

 This is PHP API created in Laravel 8.
 This system can be used to manage Library database.
-Currently, we only have two entities Author and Book models, but can be added a lot more...
+Currently, we only have two entities (Author and Book models) but can be added a lot more...

 # How to use
 * Clone the repository with git clone